 A $400 non-refundable deposit will be due shortly after acceptance into the program.
 This deposit secures a place in the program; it will be applied toward the program fees.
 If a student cancels after Luther has already made financial commitments to the program, you will have to pay any unrecoverable expenses.

-For all students: Program costs are comprehensive, including tuition, full room and board at the Geologic Observatory of Coldigioco, all program field trip expenses and three month health insurance.
+For all students: Program costs are comprehensive, including tuition, full room and board at the Geologic Observatory of Coldigioco, all program field trip expenses and three month sickness and accident insurance.
 Students are responsible for their own airfare to Italy, passport fees and pre-departure medical costs (if any), and miscellaneous personal expenses while on the program, which may include independent travel during program days off and the mid-semester break.